• Home

 1. Heat oven to 425 degrees.
 Poke a few holes in the potatoes, then rub them all over with 2 teaspoons of the salt.
 Place them on a foil-lined baking sheet and bake them until they are tender – a knife should slide in easily.
 This should take about an hour.
 (You can also cook them up in the microwave – poke those same holes in them and microwave them for 8-10 minutes, turning them over halfway through.)

-3. Carefully stuff the potato skins with the potato mixture and put the potatoes back in the oven for another 10 minutes.
-Return potatoes to oven and bake until heated through, about 10 minutes.
+3. Carefully stuff the potato skins with the potato mixture and put the potatoes back in the oven for another 20 minutes.

-4. Top with another spoonful of creme fraiche or sour cream, and then a nice big spoonful of caviar on top of that.
+4. Top with another spoonful of sour cream, and then a nice big spoonful of caviar on top of that.
 Garnish with parsley.
 Serve at once!

 332 shares